Comorbidity

-Comorbidity, two or more diseases present at the same time in one individual, is common for people suffering depression.
+Comorbidity, two or more diseases present at the same time in one individual, is common for people suffering from depression.
 The symptoms of depression may make it more difficult to care for the needs of another disease.
 Once depression is treated, it is often easier to treat another medical disorder.

 Addiction

 Depression and its symptoms are difficult when faced on their own, but when coupled with addiction, the battle is multiplied.
 In an attempt to numb the pain or feel better, individuals may turn to using alcohol or other drugs to self-medicate.
-However, substance use and abuse can actually trigger depression symptoms and each condition can worsen the other.
+However, substance use and abuse can actually trigger depression symptoms, and each condition can worsen the other.
 Suicide or self-harm is a concern for people with depression, but when using alcohol or other drugs, the risk increases greatly.
 When substances are used regularly, a person can develop an addiction.

 The following indicators are warning signs for addiction: